any-docs/css/content/reference/selectors/_doublecolon_scroll-button/index.md

 }
 ```

-To actually position each scroll button, we first set an {{cssxref("align-self")}} value of `anchor-center` on both of them, to center them vertically on the carousel:
+To actually position each scroll button, we first set an `align-self` value of `anchor-center` on both of them, to center them vertically on the carousel:

 ```css live-sample___positioning-scroll-buttons
 ul::scroll-button(*) {